LnxRls/RmvElemsUsingMnMdDiff/README.md

 <!-- RESULTS EXAMPLES -->
 ## Results

 We present screenshots of 3 runs.
 The top pair of graphs had a threshold of 5 and the bottom 2 pairs a threshold of 0.
-The pronounced red and green hexagons at the mean vs median plot show the first and last point of the graph.
+The pronounced red and green hexagons at the mean vs median plot show the first and last absolute differences during execution.

 <body>
     <h2>Case 1</h2>